ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-02-tools-II.md

 ## Why does formatting matter?

 * Code is read more often than written
+* It's a menial task that adds cognitive load
+* Ensures all code in a project is consistent, even if contributed by multiple authors
 * Setting up a formatter in your editor takes 5 minutes
 * Those 5 minutes are redeemed across the lifetime of the project